dcurrigan/web-scraping-challenge/README.md

 The project briefing was as follows:

-*Congratulations!
-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-To help with your trip planning, you need to do some climate analysis on the area.*
+*In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+The following outlines what you need to do.*

 The project includes the following elements:
-   - Precipitation Analysis
-   - Station Analysis
-   - Flask Climate App
-   - Additional Bonus Analyses:
+* Webscraping of:
+   - NASA Mars News
+   - JPL Mars Space Images
-        - Temperature 1
+   - Mars Facts
-        - Temperature 2
+   - Mars Hemispheres:
-        - Daily Rainfall Average
+* MongoDB and Flask Application

 # Project Structure
 ```